 Student-led organization at Montana State University that focuses on developing community, fostering education, and empowering actions from and regarding LGBT+ persons.
 Open to all.

-Meetings on Mondays at 7pm in SUB 235 at MSU during the fall and spring semesters.
+Meetings on Mondays at 7pm virtually during the fall and spring semesters.

-Bozeman High School has a Sexuality and Gender Alliance
+Both Bozeman High School and Gallatin High School have a Sexuality and Gender Alliance

 HIV testing, direct outreach, referrals for PrEP, financial assistance, and support for HIV+ persons and their families/caregivers, support group for HIV+ persons.